ICAF’s programs are implemented by a network of country

 - Cyprus (Turkish Republic of Northern Cyprus): Cyprus Child Foundation

-- Ecuador: Isabell Crespo (ICAF representative)
+- Ecuador: Isabell Crespo (The ICAF representative)

 - El Salvador: Ministry of Education

-- Germany: Antje-Tesche Mentzen (ICAF representative)
+- Germany: Antje-Tesche Mentzen (The ICAF representative)

-- Ghana: Francis Adams (ICAF representative)
+- Ghana: Francis Adams (The ICAF representative)

-- Hungary: Attila Kovacs (ICAF representative)
+- Hungary: Attila Kovacs (The ICAF representative)

-- India: Chandana Art Foundation International
+- India: Chandana Art Foundation International and Dr. Vikram Parlikar for music and performance applicants

-- Indonesia: Yuni Purnamawati (ICAF representative)
+- Indonesia: Yuni Purnamawati (The ICAF representative)

 - Iran: Institute for the Intellectual Development of Children and Young Adults (KANOON)